fan4tix/IV-25-VFD-Display/README.md

 ## The Library

-The code is currently not in library form and needs to be converted to an Arduino Library. font.h specifies an array for the actual font data and a second array that stores the offsets of each ascii character inside the first array.
+The code is currently not in library form and needs to be converted to an Arduino Library. font.h specifies an array for the actual font data and a second array that stores the offsets of each ASCII character inside the first array.
 In the font data array 0b11111111 is used to mark the end of a character, compareable to the "\0" at the end of a string.
 The constructor `IV25Display(uint16_t len, uint8_t latch, uint8_t data, uint8_t clock);` can be used to create a new display object and the method   `void print(char * str);` can be called to print an arbitrary string on the display.
-If you prefer setting individual bits of the display, you can pass a char array containing the raw data to be displayed to `void raw(char * str);`.
+If you prefer setting individual bits of the display, you can pass a char array containing the raw data to be displayed to `void raw(char * str, uint16_t buf_len);`.
 Each byte corresponds to one IV-25 tube.

 ``` C++
 #include "display.h"